oscell/sitesearch/README.md

 # Algolia SiteSearch

-🫆 Opinionated search experiences for your search needs, powered by Algolia's [Instant Search](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/js/) and [AskAI](https://www.algolia.com/products/ai/ask-ai)
+🫆 Opinionated search experiences for your search needs, powered by Algolia's [InstantSearch](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/js/) and [Ask AI](https://www.algolia.com/products/ai/ask-ai)

 ## Overview

 SiteSearch provides opinionated search components that showcases Algolia's lightning-fast search capabilities in the form of experiences.
 Available as both React implementations and Vanilla JavaScript, it offers a complete search solution that can be integrated into any modern web application.

-### Key Features
+### Key features

-- **⚡ Instant Search** - Sub-50ms search powered by Algolia's global infrastructure
+- **⚡ Instant search** - Sub-50ms search powered by Algolia's global infrastructure
 - **🎨 Extensible** - UI with comprehensive theming system
-- **🤖 AI-Enhanced** - Conversational chat interface for complex queries using [Ask AI](https://www.algolia.com/products/ai/ask-ai)
+- **🤖 AI-enhanced** - Conversational chat interface for complex queries using [Ask AI](https://www.algolia.com/products/ai/ask-ai)
 - **♿ Accessible** - WCAG 2.1 AA compliant with screen reader support & full keyboard navigation with customizable shortcuts
-- **📦 Framework Agnostic** - Works with React and bundles to vanilla JS to use anywhere
+- **📦 Framework agnostic** - Works with React and bundles to vanilla JS to use anywhere

 ## Pre-requisites